ton731/machine-learning-notes/Docker/container.md

 - `docker container start` start an existing stopped one

+### Inspect
+- `docker inspect <container name>`
+    - shows the detail information of the container

 ### Logs
 - `docker container logs <container name>`
-    - show logs for a specific container
+    - shows logs for a specific container

 ### Process Monitoring